Kärcher: Sustainability

 In 2012, Kärcher, in collaboration with the Global Nature Fund, established the initiative "Clean Water for the World".
 This partnership facilitates the construction of plant-based wastewater treatment facilities in developing and emerging countries.
 These facilities prevent untreated wastewater from contaminating groundwater.
 Since 2013, such a facility has been successfully operational in the town of San Miguel de Sema, with a population of 4,000, in the Boyacá region of Colombia.
 The initiative has been further supported by the sales of Kärcher's eco!ogic range of high-pressure cleaners.
 As of 2021, Kärcher has built 17 green filter and 14 drinking water plants.
 Since 2019, Kärcher has been collaborating with the non-profit organisation One Earth One Ocean, which works globally to combat beach pollution.
 For instance, Kärcher funds a cleaning team on the Mekong River in Cambodia.
 Additionally, Kärcher has created a two-and-a-half-hectare biotope on its company grounds.

 In the event of natural disasters, Kärcher is involved both nationally and internationally.
 The company supports clean-up efforts, donates equipment, and provides water purification systems for clean drinking water in crisis areas.
 For example, during the 2021 European floods, Kärcher donated high-pressure cleaners, dirty water pumps, generators, and wet and dry vacuums to disaster relief agencies and the German Red Cross.

 With regard to sustainability, Kärcher has set the goal of increasing the proportion of recycled plastics in selected Kärcher products to up to 50 percent by 2025 and making packaging more environmentally friendly.
 In 2020, Kärcher joined the Alliance for Development and Climate to support certified CO_{2} compensation projects in developing countries, use recycled materials, and reduce packaging waste.
 Compared to 2020, Kärcher reduced the carbon dioxide emissions of its production and logistics sites by 16,660 tonnes by 2023, which corresponds to 28 percent.

 Community and social commitment

 Kärcher is a partner of the SOS Children's Villages organisation.
 Since 2011, the company has been supporting the SOS Children's Villages organisation both with equipment and financially.

-Russian invasion of Ukraine

-After the full-scale Russian invasion of Ukraine on February 24, 2022, Kärcher initially promised to suspend exports to Russia and halt investments.
-However, for a period following this announcement, Kärcher products remained available for purchase in Russia, as evidenced by listings on the company's official Russian website.
-However, following further EU sanctions against Russia, Kärcher also withdrew from the Russian market.